aws/aws-app-mesh-examples/walkthroughs/howto-ecs-basics/README.md

 2. Adopt App Mesh for service to service communication via Envoy proxy.
 This will build on Cloud Map service discovery integration.

 ## Prerequisites
 1. Install Docker.
-It is needed to build the demo application images
+It is needed to build the demo application images.

 ## Bootstrap